 Settling in at Doll Flats

 The wooded camping area at Doll Flots is nice with plenty of space for a large group.
 I’ve been there with 14 tents and there was room for more.

-There’s an area cleared for a fire with large rocks convenient for sitting.
-We tend to stand at the rocks to eat since they’re perfect table height making it easy to cook.
+There’s an area cleared for a fire with large rocks convenient for sitting and taller rocks behind it.
+Most backpackers here tend to stand at the taller rocks to eat since they’re perfect table height.

 One of my favorite things about Doll Flats is the sign at the edge of the woods saying “Leaving NC” making you wonder, “When did we enter North Carolina?”

-Since the trail weaves in and out of North Carolina and Tennessee, it’s hard to tell where we’ve been, but at least we now know where the border is.
+Since the trail weaves in and out of North Carolina and Tennessee, it’s hard to tell where we’ve been, but at least you know what state you’re in now.